yashgupta1299/Tic-Tac-Toe-cpp/README.md

 #Tic-Tac-Toe

+-> A game in which AI calculates all possible moves with the help of backtracking results in either win or draw.

 -> To start the game just run the play.cpp file

 -> You can also try this game in an online compiler with the help of below link